Some inspiration and tips for your wedding calligraphy and hand lettering wedding details from Danica Butler at BPinvites.com

 *Do not include Sally's first name in the formal format.
 "Mrs." literally means the Mr.'s property so she will become Mrs. Robert Blake formally.
 If Sally didn't take Bob's last name you would write it out as Mr. Robert Blake and Ms. Sally Soo

-Say you have an aunt and uncle who met in medical school while obtaining their doctorates?
+So you have an aunt and uncle who met in medical school while obtaining their doctorates?
 They got married after the graduated and she took his last name.
 We will use Bob and Sally as example names again.
-Rather than writing it out as "Dr. and Dr, Robert Blake" the formal way of writing their address would be:
+Rather than writing it out as "Dr. and Dr. Robert Blake" the formal way of writing their address would be:

 The Doctors Blake